anettehabanen/Change_My_Vote/README.md

 ### Create Python environment

 NB!
-This works if you have Python version 3.12 or lower.
+This pipeline is tested for Python versions 3.10-3.12.
 To check the Python version:
 ```
 python3 --version
 ```